struct/mathilda/README.md

 Using these classes you can write tools that work quickly against a very large set of hosts.
 Some good examples are command injection crawlers, XXE exploits, SSRF, or HTTP header discovery tools.

+Mathilda is not a singleton, you can have multiple Mathilda class instances in your program.

 ## Why

 The libcurl API is good, but I needed something that wrapped all the plumbing code you normally rewrite with each new command line web testing tool.
 Mathilda is a library that handles all of that for you.
 All you have to do is focus on writing the code that defines the requests and does something with the responses.
 All of this will be automatically distributed for you across a pool of worker processes that invoke your callbacks.
 I have benchmarked it at about 10k HTTP GET requests per second on a 24 core system.